ankit8264/task-management-api/README.md

 # Task Management API

-Welcome to the Task Management API!
-This API provides endpoints for managing tasks and demonstrates the use of several design patterns: Strategy Pattern, Decorator Pattern, Dependency Injection, and Factory Pattern.
+This API provides endpoints for managing tasks and demonstrates the Task management api with the use of several design patterns: Strategy Pattern, Decorator Pattern, Dependency Injection, and Factory Pattern.
 Here's an overview of the project structure and the design patterns used:

 ## Project Structure
 Controllers: Contains the API endpoints (TaskManagementController) responsible for handling HTTP requests and responses.